akvilary/sqlconstructor/README.md

 ### ContainerConvertible
 You could convert each instance of classes below into SqlContainer and set sql variables in one step by __call__ method (in release >= 1.1.5):
-SqlCol, SqlCols, SqlCte, SqlEnum, SqlFilter, SqlFilters, SqlPlaceholder, SqlSectionHeader, SqlVals, SqlWrap
+SqlCol, SqlCols, SqlCte, SqlEnum, SqlFilter, SqlFilters, SqlPlaceholder, SqlSectionHeader, SqlVals.

 ### Debugging